 Fava Bean Seed

-Fava Beans (Vicia Faba) - A relative of vetch, Fava beans have erect, coarse stems and large leaves that grow into a bushy plant.
+Fava Beans (Vicia Faba) - A relative of vetch, fava beans have erect, coarse stems and large leaves that grow into a bushy plant.
 This annual legume is also known as broad bean, field bean, horse bean, and Fababean.
-There are many varieties, even one for human consumption, Windsor bean.
+There are many varieties, even one for human consumption which is called Windsor bean.
 The cultivation of the bean dates back to early history where it is native to the Mediterranean region, especially Italy and Iran.
 In North America, Canada is the largest producer of Fava bean since they produce best in cool summer climates.

-Fava beans are also extremely high in protein making them good for animal forage.
+Fava beans are extremely high in protein making them good for animal forage.
 They can be planted for deer plots and wildlife in late summer and early fall.
-The plants tolerate frost better than other grain legumes and will stay green down to 20 degrees.
-They are an excellent source of late season forage for deer.
+The plants tolerate frost better than other grain legumes and stay green down to 20 degrees.

 The plants tolerate many different soil types – even acidic soils.
 Water logging is also tolerated better than other grain legumes such as chickpeas, field peas, lupines and lentils..
 Planting depth is critical, since the hard, dry Faba bean seed takes longer to absorb water and germinate than common bean does.
 Deep planting is necessary to get the seed below the surface so it doesn’t dry out.